dhankhar313/Coursera-Courses/Google-Data-Analytics-Professional-Certificate/1. Foundations- Data, Data, Everywhere/Week 1/Quiz.md

 ### Answer

-The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making
+The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making.

 ### Question